reno.components.Piecewise#

 latex(**kwargs)#

-Get a string representation for the cool left bracket with the equations and their corresponding conditions.
-Conditions that aren’t EquationParts can’t really be converted meaningfully, so are represented simply with \lambda(t)
+Conditions that aren’t EquationParts can’t really be converted meaningfully, so are represented simply with \\lambda(t).

 Return type: